“She started at like, 8,000, and then by the end, I got her down to 200!”

 I heard an American girl excitedly telling her tour group in Beijing’s Silk Market.
 Aaaah!
 She was ruining it for the rest of us!
 I wanted to tell her that she hadn’t saved 7,800 RMB with her amazing bargaining skills.

-8000 RMB is the price for some faceless dumb tourist… if you let the vendor’s starting price influence your assessment of the product’s worth, you are the overpaying idiot.
+8000 RMB is the price for some faceless tourist…if you let the vendor’s starting price influence your assessment of the product’s worth, you are the overpaying idiot.

 Even worse, that helps to reinforce the stereotype of foreigners as gullible, overpaying tourists, easy marks for any unscrupulous vendor.

 Places like the Silk Market are still a must-see on your trip to China, but a whole niche market exists to sell souvenirs to short-term vacationers and business travelers on a Western salary, so don’t expect any real bargains here – expect one big China scam.

 Get off the beaten track for better prices, and a break from aggressive semi-English hawking.
 Quality shopping, honest taxidrivers and legitimate tours are out there, if you know where to look.

 Watch carefully.
 Did you ever see a magician when you were a kid?
 Do you remember staring intently to find out where the extra card went?
 Unscrupulous Chinese vendors are also masters of legerdemain, so watch carefully as you browse.
 China scam!

 Make sure you get your change.
 When dealing with strange currency, your second language (or your phrasebook) and reshuffling your bag to accommodate your new purchase, you may find you’ve been waved out of the stall without that 10 Kwai note.